-6. Vulnerable employees and workplace accommodation
+6. Vulnerable Employees and Workplace Accommodation

-In the terms of the guidance document published by the Department of Health on 25 May 2020 (Guidance Document), employers are required to identify employees who are at high risk of developing severe illness from COVID-19, or reside with or care for persons who are at high risk of developing severe illness from COVID-19.
-This obligation is in line with an employer's duty to adopt special measures for employees with known or disclosed health issues, comorbidities or any other condition which does or may place those employees at a higher risk of complications or death if they are infected with COVID-19.
+In the terms of the guidance document published by the Department of Health on 25 May 2020 (Guidance Document), employers are required to identify employees who are at high risk of developing severe illness from COVID-19, or reside with or care for persons who are high risk of developing severe illness from COVID-19.
+This obligation is in line with an employer's duty to adopt special measures for employees with known or disclosed health issues, comorbidities or any other condition which does or may place that employee at a higher risk of complications or death if they are infected with COVID-19.